Deve Gowda will play a major role after LS elections: Kumaraswamy

 A day of reckoning for Deve Gowda and sons today

-"He (HD Deve Gowda) is a good administrator and experienced.
+"He (H D Deve Gowda) is a good administrator and experienced.
 He has experience in his political career.
 He is better than everybody, according to me.
 But he is not interested now.
 He has already projected name of Rahul Gandhi (for PM).
 He is going to advise Rahul ji," the Karnataka Chief Minister told ANI.

 When asked about the role that the senior Gowda may play after election results, Kumaraswamy said, "Most probably.
 Because in next election, there will be no BJP govt.
 We have to form govt with several regional parties together.
 At that time Deve Gowda may play major role as an advisor to everybody."